Evidence-Informed Practice: Developing Research-Literate Teachers

 Research from the Chartered College of Teaching indicates that teachers who engage regularly with educational research report greater confidence in their professional judgement and higher job satisfaction.
 Evidence engagement is not about undermining teacher autonomy but about enhancing it through better information.

-The Three Sources of Evidence
+What Are the Three Sources of Evidence in Teaching?

 Evidence-informed practice draws on three interconnected sources, each essential for effective decision-making: